hk-mars/mona-lisp/design-principles.md

 This is the key for the good design.
 If we want the design to win outside, we need to have a bigger and extraordianry vision from inside.
-To have this vision, we need to zoom in the components, make them brief and abstraction, more over, to be perfect.
+To have this vision, we need to zoom in the components, make them brief and abstraction, more over, to be perfect. e.g., extract the common logics as a list-based part, list is a better expression btw logic, abstraction and intuition.
 That is to say, this vision only exist in the world of abstraction and intuition.
 Only the great designers have this inborn ability.